bgeneto/siesta-intel-mpi/README.md

 source /opt/intel/parallel_studio_xe_2019/psxevars.sh > /dev/null 2>&1
 ```

-Ensure that Intel environment variables are correctly setup with:
+Ensure that Intel environment variables are properly set up with (check if path points to intel install dir):

 ```
 which mpicc